How to Get Clients as a Financial Advisor Without Relying on Referrals

 5. Paid Lead Programs and Lists

 Buying prospect lists or signing up for paid lead-share programs is the fastest way to get names in front of you — and it is also where most advisors waste the most money.
 The names are typically cold, unqualified, and shopped to ten other advisors at the same time.
-Think of these as practice for your phone skills, not as a real growth strategy.
+Think of these as practice for your phone skills, not as a real answer to how to get clients as a financial advisor.

 6. Paid Advertising (Facebook, Google, YouTube)